LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 </Menulinks>
 ```

 When you run `gatsby develop` you should see the component appear on the webpage.
 There should be a hamburger icon on the very top right.
 It's very important the sidebar remains fixed to the page as you can put a table of contents on it down the track.
+I will not be doing that however for these tutorials.

 ## Abstract the component to it's own file ##

+In your src folder, create a `Components` folder.
+Imagine if you had a gaming console with controllers hardwired to it.
+Wouldn't it be cool if you could have them as a separate component to the console just like with a TV remote control?

+Even better what if you could reuse the same wireless gaming controllers for other consoles like at your friends place?
+That's the great thing with components.
+We can make the sidebar more portable.

+Create a file in the components folder.
+Call it `sidebar.js`.
+The code we have created for the sidebar can just be cut and pasted into it.
+Yep that means all the code in this tutorial from before this heading can be cut and pasted into that file.
+But what I will do first is show you how to create the component structure to hold the code.